What is Same Story Syndrome?

 2. Stay calm: Focus on preventing frustration and arguments

-Try to remember that repetition is a common part of memory loss and we cannot do much to change it.
-The person is unaware that they are repeating themselves, so it is not helpful to say to them, “you already told me that.”
+Try to remember that Same Story Syndrome is a common part of memory loss and we cannot do much to change it.
+People with dementia are unaware that they are repeating themselves, so it is not helpful to say to them, “you already told me that.”

 3. Support feelings of safety, security, and reassurance

-Identify and remove any possible triggers for the repetition.
+Identify and remove any possible triggers for Same Story Syndrome.
 For example, if there is a reminder card for a doctor’s appointment on the counter and your loved one is asking about it repeatedly, remove the card and introduce a structured activity.